-Parameter Description Command sequence filter Configuration of the command sequence filter.
+Options Description Command sequence filter Configuration of the command sequence filter.
 This determines the command sequences on which the function is to be applied.
-Name is case sensitive When filtering for command sequence commands, capital letters and small letters in the command sequence name are taken into account.
-Default: Inactive

-Command sequence Parameters for the selection of the command sequence.
+Names are case sensitive When filtering for command sequence commands, capital letters and small letters in the command sequence name are taken into account.
+Default: inactive Command sequence Parameters for the selection of the command sequence.
 Select from drop-down list: Name with wildcards: A name with placeholder can be entered into the input field.
 Filtering is carried out according to this name.

-Wildcards are: : any desired number of any characters can be entered at the start, at the end or and the start and end in the input field.
+Options Description Wildcards are: : any desired number of characters. can be entered at the start, at the end or and the start and end in the input field.
 Note: The input field is only active with this option.
-Name from variable: The name of the command sequence is taken from a variable in Runtime.
-Click on button ... opens the dialog for selecting variables.
-ID from variable: The ID of the command sequence is taken on by the ID from a variable.
-Click on the ... button opens the dialog for selecting variables.
+Name from variable: The name of the command sequence is taken from a variable in the Runtime.
+Click on the button to open the dialog to select a variable.
+ID from variable: The ID of the command sequence to be exported is taken from the ID from a variable.
+Click on the button to open the dialog to select a variable.

-Options
+Options Description

-OK

-Applies settings and closes the dialog.
+ОК Applies settings and closes the dialog.

-Cancel

-Discards all changes and closes the dialog.
+Cancel Discards all changes and closes the dialog.

-Help

-Opens online help.
+Help Opens online help.

+🛎 Information